import all python add-ons etc that will be needed later on

 3.15 Differentiating integrals#

-Differentiating the integral with two limits both of which are constants, i.e. simply numbers \(a\) and \(b\), produces a result of 0, because integration with such limits produces a number, e.g. the area under the curve from \(a\) to \(b\), see Fig. 1, and the differential of a constant is zero,
+Differentiating a definite integral with two limits both of which are constants, i.e. simply numbers \(a\) and \(b\), produces zero, because integration with such limits produces a number, e.g. the area under the curve from \(a\) to \(b\), see Fig. 1, and the differential of a constant is zero,

-In the more complex and general cases, where the limits \(u\) and \(v\) are themselves functions of \(x\), the function of function rule is used (Section 5.1),
+In the more complex and general case, where the limits \(u\) and \(v\) are themselves functions of \(x\), the function of function rule is used (Section 5.1) as shown next.

-which is also called Leibniz’s Rule.
+which is the simpler form of Leibniz’s Integral Rule.
 An example where \(x^2\) is one of the limits is,

 The aim in differentiating integrals is not to work out the integral first, which might not be possible anyway, and then differentiate the result, but to use equation (15), which avoids doing this.